We like to think that the Art Department at King Edwards is an open and stimulating place in which to work.

 We have tried to create a relaxed but businesslike atmosphere where pupils of all ages can come and develop their creative capabilities in both formal and informal situations.

 The studios have been designed to facilitate an open and interactive learning environment and we try, within the constraints of other School commitments, to keep an 'open door' policy throughout the working day and beyond.
-We often have as many as fifty students in the studios during the lunch hour.
+We often have as many as fifty students in the studios during the lunch hour and after school.

 Teaching Staff are encouraged to work together, share ideas, expertise and experiences.
 Experimentation and interaction between staff ensure the department never becomes stagnant.